Stride-Labs/stride/dockernet/scripts/airdrop/README.md

 ## Airdrop Integration Tests
-Each airdrop testing script (1 through 4) tests differnet aspects of the airdrop.
+Each airdrop testing script (1 through 4) tests different aspects of the airdrop.

 ### Overview
 **NOTE**: You must update the airdrop timing params before running parts 3 and 4 (see next section)